All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can my provider write a letter of medical necessity for insurance?

 Yes.
 Your provider can write a letter explaining why a compounded medication is medically necessary for your situation.
 This can be used for insurance appeals or prior authorization requests.
-However, success rates vary depending on your plan's policies.
+But success rates vary depending on your plan's policies.

 Are there payment plans available for compounded medications?